-- assisting in the design and evaluation of the Federal Reserve's liquidity facilities, - analyzing activity in the federal funds, eurodollar, and OTC derivatives markets under normal conditions and during periods of market stress, - preparing recommendations for international oversight of the setting of standards for financial rates and indexes, including standards for Libor reform, - evaluating the implementation of monetary policy associated with the payment of interest on bank reserves when very large levels of reserves exist in the banking system, and - studying short-term funding markets for financial institutions, including the tri-party repo market and the money market mutual funds market.
+- analyzing activity in shortterm funding markets under normal conditions and during periods of market stress, - preparing recommendations for international oversight of the setting of standards for financial rates and indexes. including standards for Libor reform, - evaluating the implementation of monetary policy associated with the payment of interest on bank reserves when very large levels of reserves exist in the banking system, and - studying short-term funding markets for financial institutions, including the tri-party repo market and the money market mutual funds market.